Send Email

 Smart Communications encourages customers to bring their own email service whenever possible.
 This is the recommended solution due to the overarching benefits it provides companies.
 When using a third party email service, businesses can view and manage bounced emails, access open rates, and view tracking and analytics provided by the third party.
 These features are not available using Smart Communications as an email delivery service.

-In multi-tenant environments there is a basic fallback service based on Amazon SES Email which will restrict the Address From at time of sending if changed from the default, email size is limited to 10MB and email statistics are unavailable.
+In multi-tenant environments there is a basic fallback service based on Amazon SES Email which will restrict the Address From at time of sending if changed from the default, email statistics are unavailable.
 Customer Support can assist with configuration or further questions.

 Usage